Transformed Diffusion-Wave fPINNs: Enhancing Computing Efficiency for PINNs Solving Time-Fractional Diffusion-Wave Equations: Experiments

-To further improve the training performance, we adopt a resampling strategy as described in \cite{Zhang2025}.
-This approach consists of iterative training cycles, each involving a fixed number of training epochs followed by a resampling of collocation points in the domain.
-The resampling strategy significantly enhances the convergence behavior of the neural network by mitigating the risk of stagnation in local minima, a common challenge in the training of PINNs.
-Through this adaptive sampling, the network is better guided toward learning the underlying solution dynamics, particularly in regions with high approximation errors.
+When adaptive resampling is used, we adopt established resampling strategies such as \cite{Zhang2025,LuLu:2023:RAD}.
+They are used to examine whether the proposed mesh-free fractional residual can be evaluated naturally at adaptively redistributed collocation points.

 Unless otherwise specified, we adopt the following settings in all numerical experiments.
 The neural network architecture consists of 7 hidden layers, each with 20 neurons, and employs the hyperbolic tangent \textit{tanh} as the activation function.
-This choice ensures that Theorem \ref{thm:represent_2} and Corollary \ref{coro:4} can be applied directly to the smooth neural network solution $u(t,\x;\theta)$.
-For the Monte Carlo methods, the setting of $\varepsilon$ of \textbf{MC-I} is $10^{-10}$ and \textbf{MC-II} $10^{-7}$.
+This choice ensures that Theorem~\ref{thm:represent_2} and Corollary~\ref{coro:4} can be applied directly to the smooth neural network solution $u(t,\x;\theta)$.
+For the Monte Carlo methods, $\varepsilon=10^{-7}$ for \textbf{MC-I} and \textbf{MC-II}.
 To measure the accuracy of the learned solutions, we use the $L^2$ relative error defined as

-where $(t_i,\x_i)$, $i=1,2,...,N$ represents the test data set.
-All trainings and tests are conducted on Nvidia V100 32G.
+where $(t_i,\x_i)$, $i=1,2,...,N$ represent the test data set.
+All training and testing are conducted on an NVIDIA V100 (32 GB).